ThePhD/ThePhD.github.io/_posts/2018-11-04-Writing Good Proposals.markdown

 # It Will Suck

 Some people are very pedantic and particular, care very much about the language used, and catch onto this stuff very quickly.
-Or, they have been around for a long while and are have implemented these things and have been baptized in the holy fire of long-term compiler/library development and have the scars and triage experience and bug reports to prove it.
+Or, they have been around for a long while, have implemented these things, and have been baptized in the holy fire of long-term compiler/library development.
+They typically have the scars, triage experience, and bug reports to prove it.
 Chances are,

 wording is going to be 🐎 💩 on the first writeup.